 Danny’s Wish iPads for Autism applications will only be accepted September 1st through December 31st of each calendar year.
 Applications received and approved will be acknowledged by email & submitted to lottery for the next allocation of iPads awarded.
 Unfortunately incomplete applications will not be considered for award. iPads will be awarded each April of each calendar year.

-About Danny’s Wish
+The Mission of Danny’s Wish

 The mission of Danny’s Wish is to provide life enhancing resources to families of children with autism and autism related spectrum disorders